SudeshKadukar/Sudeshkadukar/README.md

 </p>

 <p align="center">
-  I am a versatile **Electronics and Telecommunication Engineer** and **Full-Stack Developer** with a passion for **Cloud Computing** and **Artificial Intelligence**.
+  I am a versatile **Electronics and Telecommunication Engineer** with a passion for **Cloud Computing** and **Artificial Intelligence**.
 I love building applications that solve real-world problems and creating quality content.
 My goal is to combine my engineering background with modern technology to drive innovation and deliver exceptional results.
 </p>

 ---